kevin-leptons/trop_graph/doc/directed_graph.md

     * index / any - Identity of vertex to remove
 * Output - none
 * Exception
-    * NotExistedError - Vertex does not exists
+    * NotFound - Vertex does not exists
-    * RelationError - Vertex is in other edges
+    * Conflict - Vertex is in other edges

 ## del_edge(begin, end)